History of Jardine Matheson & Co.: 1980–1990

 By 1980 the firm had operations in southern Africa, Australia, China, Great Britain, Hong Kong, Indonesia, Japan, Malaysia, Philippines, Saudi Arabia, Singapore, South Korea, Taiwan, Thailand, as well as the United States, and employed 37,000 people.
 During the following decade, Jardines continued to develop its portfolio of businesses.
 It expanded its motor interests to the United Kingdom, opened Hong Kong's first branded convenience store under the 7-Eleven franchise, acquired the Pizza Hut and IKEA franchises in Hong Kong and Taiwan and set up a joint venture with Mercedes-Benz in Southern China.
 Jardine Pacific was also established to bring together the Group's trading and services operations in the region and create larger business units.

 In late 1980, an unknown party began buying up shares in Jardines.
-Many observers suspected that either Li Ka-shing or Sir Y K Pao, working alone or together, was attempting to purchase a large enough share in Jardine Matheson to win control of Hongkong Land.
+Many observers suspected that either Li Ka-shing or YK Pao, working alone or together, was attempting to purchase a large enough share in Jardine Matheson to win control of Hongkong Land.
 In November that year, then Taipan David Newbigging restructured Jardine Matheson and Hongkong Land by increasing their interests in each other and making it impossible for any party to gain control of either company.
 As a result, however, both companies incurred significant debt.
-The costs of fighting off Li Ka-Shing and Sir YK Pao forced Jardines to sell its interests in Reunion Properties.
+The costs of fighting off Li Ka-Shing and YK Pao forced Jardines to sell its interests in Reunion Properties.

 Jardines marked its 150th anniversary in 1982 by setting up the Jardine Foundation, an educational trust offering Jardine Scholarships to students from the Southeast Asia region to attend Oxford and Cambridge universities.
 The Jardine Ambassadors Programme was also launched to give young group executives in Hong Kong an opportunity to help the community.